We are currently verifying that this resource no longer uses Adobe Flash and will update the review shortly.

 In the ClassroomInvite students to join.
 Students will not see your slides UNTIL you start the presentation.
 Use the presentation tools.
 Students' view of the presentation follows the changes you make.
 Be sure to become familiar with these tools before using the tools with students.
 As students join, their names appear in the dashboard view.
 Tools include Lock and Unlock Responses from students, Hide and Show Responses, Ask Again, and more.
 Answer the questions more than once if desired.
 Pear Deck maintains the results of both attempts.

 It may be a good idea to open both the Session Dashboard and the Projector View before using with the students.
 Keep each in separate tabs (or use a different device such as a tablet for one of these).
 Be sure to turn off student responses and lock responses UNTIL every student has responded (so students will not be swayed by other responses or change answers).
 With the draggable slide, insert an image that requires quick input such as where a basketball thrown at a hoop will land, where on a timeline image a specific event occurred, or where erosion would be deposited on a river bend picture.
+You might consider using Pear Deck as a check in or exit ticket using emojis for feelings or depth of understanding.
 This resource is invaluable for presenting questions for quick formative assessment of the content that students are to learn in any subject area!